 HOW TO INSTALL SURFBOARD FIN BOXES

 Fin installation starts with laying out where the fins will go before routing the pockets.
-Greenlight's Versa-Square or G-square layout tools do the work for you to ensure proper fin alignment and toe in angles.
+Greenlight's G-square layout tools do the work for you to ensure proper fin alignment and toe in angles.

 Click to download Greenlight's Surfboard Fin Position Layout Guide for tri-fin, quad, and 2+1 fin setups